Cod-e-Codes/Cod-e-Codes/README.md

 # Hi, I’m Cody

-I build high-performance CLI tools and terminal-native utilities in Go, Rust, and Python — designed to help developers work faster and smarter.
+I build high-performance CLI tools and terminal-native utilities in Go, Rust, and Python — designed to help developers work faster, with tools that respect the user's machine, time, and trust.

+I prefer software that works offline, fits in memory, and runs on five-year-old laptops.
+No frameworks for frameworks.
+No unnecessary cloud dependencies.
+Just clear, durable code that does the job.

+> Built to last, not to trend.

 ## Featured Projects